Morris Eight: Morris Eight Series I

 The body, which was either a saloon or open tourer, was mounted on a separate channel section chassis with a 7 ft 6 in wheelbase.
 The tourer could reach 58 mi/h and return 45 mpgimp; the saloons were a little slower.
 The chrome-plated radiator shell and honeycomb grille were dummies disguising the real one hidden behind.
 In September 1934 the bare chassis was offered for £95.
 For buyers of complete cars prices ranged from £118 for the basic two-seater to £142 for the four door saloon with "sunshine" roof and leather seats.
 Bumpers and indicators were £2 10 shillings (£2.50) extra.

 Compared with the similarly priced, but much lighter and longer established Austin 7, the 1934/35 Morris Eight was well equipped.
 The driver was provided with a full set of instruments including a speedometer with a built in odometer, oil pressure and fuel level gauges and an ammeter.
 The more modern design of the Morris was reflected in the superior performance of its hydraulically operated 8-inch drum brakes.
 The Morris also scored over its Ford rival by incorporating an electric windscreen wiper rather than the more old-fashioned vacuum powered equivalent, while its relatively wide 45 inch track aided directional stability on corners.

-The series I designation was used from June 1935 in line with other Morris models, cars made before this are known as pre-series although the official Morris Motors designation was by the model year (35) even though they were introduced in October 1934.
+The Series I designation was used from June 1935 in line with other Morris models, cars made before this are known as pre-series although the official Morris Motors designation was by the model year (35) even though they were introduced in October 1934.
 Of the 164,102 cars produced approximately 24,000 were tourers.

-Variants

-Morris Eight series II
+Morris Eight Series II

 In 1938 the car was updated with a slight restyle to match the other cars in the Morris range.
 Changes included painted rather than plated radiator surrounds and disc (Easiclean) wheels replaced the previous "Magna" wire spoked ones.
 The engine and running gear were unchanged.
+For Australian buyers only, there was also a coupé utility; this model was produced by Ruskin Bodyworks in Victoria from CKD kits supplied by Morris.
+The coupé utility was available with either a fixed roof or an open top.